patrickcaringal/GameHub/README.md

 ## About The Project

-A video game catalog application allowing users to browse video games, categorize them by genre or platform, and access specific game details.
+A video game catalog application allowing users to browse video games, ain access to detailed game information, including gameplay videos and images, enhancing your browsing experience.
+Easily sort games by genre or platform using intuitive filters.
+Quickly find specific video games by utilizing the search function.

 ### Built With